Termite Treatment & Control

 After termites, wood-boring beetles are the most important wood-destroying insects in homes.
 Wood-boring beetle eggs are practically invisible to the naked eye, but the damage the larvae cause can be extensive.
 The amount of damage that wood-boring beetles cause depends on many factors.
 The type of wood (hardwood or softwood), the moisture content of the wood and the environmental conditions at the infestation site all affect the severity of beetle damage.

-There are several species of wood boring beetles in Northern California of concern to property owners.
+There are several species of wood boring beetles in California of concern to property owners.
 They are generally classified into those that infest hardwoods (oak, walnut, etc.) and softwoods (pine, spruce and douglas fir).

 Wood boring beetles can be very destructive to substructures, particularly those that have inadequate ventilation.
 Fumigation is the best method of eradicating wood boring beetles.